 - Servers – 5 Years

 - Sometimes, when planning an IT budget, the person preparing the budget can have very little knowledge of who uses the IT equipment and what they need to carry out their role effectively.
-Each user will have different requirements from the technology they use.
-By carrying out an IT audit and a user needs analysis the IT equipment required by each job function can be clearly defined and these factual assessments will help to prove the business case for ongoing investment and aid budgeting decisions.
-It can help to gain clarity on the specification of IT equipment so that money is not wasted on higher specification equipment if a lower spec, and less expensive model will suffice.
-During this audit process, we also recommend incorporating the opinions of users at all levels of seniority as younger staff will have recently trained in their profession and may have more up to date knowledge of new technologies used as part of their education as well as experience from working in other organisations.
+Each user will have different requirements for the technology they use.
+By carrying out an IT audit and a user needs analysis, the IT equipment required by each job function can be clearly defined and these factual assessments will help to prove the business case for ongoing investment and aid budgeting decisions.
+It can help to gain clarity on the specification of IT equipment so that money is not wasted on higher specification equipment if a lower spec, and a less expensive model will suffice.
+During this audit process, we also recommend incorporating the opinions of users at all levels of seniority as younger staff will have recently trained in their profession and may have more up-to-date knowledge of new technologies used as part of their education as well as experience from working in other organisations.

 - Also, similarly to the above point, but more specifically to the education sector, it is essential to be knowledgeable of their IT curriculum and what the IT syllabus entails.
 Some schools may specialise in certain aspects of IT and the procurement team should make sure the IT budget incorporates what is required in order to fulfil the curriculum.

 Whilst it can be frustrating that technology advances so quickly and we fully understand that it can appear that even a new laptop becomes quickly out of date, we should also recognise that without these updates and modernisations, we would all still be carrying around corded phones and using typewriters!

 By utilising these top tips your organisation should be able to plan a rolling five-year IT investment strategy that makes the most of your available budget, provides longevity for your IT equipment and software, and optimises the progression of your digital transformation.